-How to integrating Tailwind CSS with Svelte
+How to integrate Tailwind CSS with Svelte

 If you've been tinkering with web development, you might have come across Svelte and Tailwind CSS.
 They're both fantastic tools on their own, but when you put them together, they make building sleek, responsive websites a whole lot easier and more fun.
 I remember when I first tried combining them, it felt like unlocking a superpower for quick prototyping without the usual CSS headaches.